TessGrass/laboration-1/README.md

 # **Energy Price Module**

 The main goal of this module is to extract the day ahead prices for Sweden's bidding zones, SE1 - SE4.
 The data being recieved comes from Nord Pool's API which runs the leading power market in Europe.
 The prices are available from **1pm the day before** and as a developer you can choose to receive prices for all zones or a specific zone and to have a certain zone sorted from highest price to lowest, and vice versa.
-Also included in the module are a bunch of small methods that can further facilitate the calculation of electricity costs.
+Also included in the module are a bunch of other methods that can further facilitate the calculation of electricity costs.
 More about them further down.
 #### Important!
 The module does not include the cost of electricity certificates, surcharges, energy tax, VAT and electricity grid costs.

 ---